GTM-Enterprises-LLC/chrome-extension-front-end-environment-variable-viewer/PRIVACY_POLICY.md

-# Privacy Policy for EnvVars Chrome Extension
+The scripting permission is required to inject a content script into the active tab to access the page's window object and DOM.
+This script reads publicly-exposed environment variables from framework-specific objects (like window.__NEXT_DATA__, window.__NUXT__, window.env) and parses inline scripts for bundled environment variable patterns.
+The script only reads data and makes no modifications to the page.# Privacy Policy for EnvVars Chrome Extension

 **Last Updated: December 23, 2025**